 A letter or any other written, typed, or printed document received by a public official in pursuance of law is a public record.
 The final document generated in response to the taking of notes, if any, is a public record, but the notes themselves are not public records.
-AGO 2007-031.
+AGO 2007-0031.

-Excise Commission of Citronelle v.
+In Excise Commission of Citronelle v.
 State, 60 So.
 812 (Ala.
 1912), the Alabama Supreme Court held that a person has the right of inspection as the representative of one with an interest.
-Thus, an attorney may inspect a record for a client, even if a lawsuit has not been filed.
-And a newspaper may request access to records necessary to keep the public informed.
+However, nothing in Alabama's public records law is construed to permit any party to a pending or threatened action, suit, or proceeding to obtain information regarding a matter relevant to the pending or threatened action, suit, or proceeding in lieu of the proper discovery methods provided under applicable rules of procedure.
+Section 36-12-46, Code of Alabama 1975.
+A newspaper may request access to records necessary to keep the public informed.
 See, Miglionico v.
 Birmingham News Co., 378 So.2d 677 (Ala.
 1979).